solidjs/solid-docs/WRITING.md

 ### Approachable

 Modern documentation has shifted toward a less formal tone to great effect.
-Good documents these days center on providing a friendly and approachable tone.
+Like modern documents, Solid aims to provide a friendly and approachable tone.
-Solid would like to adopt this.
 Of course, your contributions should still maintain a technical focus to provide the reader with the information that they're looking for.
 We encourage you to pay attention to how [Google](https://developers.google.com/style/tone) defines a friendly tone.

 > In your documents, aim for a voice and tone that's conversational, friendly, and respectful without being overly colloquial or frivolous; a voice that's casual and natural and approachable, not pedantic or pushy.
 Try to sound like a knowledgeable friend who understands what the developer wants to do.

-Most readers want to feel a connection to the writing and oftentimes to the writer(s) themselves.
 The old way of writing documentation — the dry, formal, and very rigid method — created a divide between the reader and writer.
 We don't want that here.
 We want our users to enjoy reading Solid's docs so that they retain the information they came here for.